-(1) Once an unmarried child has attained the limiting age for dependent children, as provided in the policy, contract, or agreement, upon the request of the subscriber, the health insuring corporation shall offer to cover the unmarried child until the child attains twenty-eight years of age if all of the following are true:
+(1) Once an unmarried child has attained the limiting age for dependent children, as provided in the policy, contract, or agreement, upon the request of the subscriber, the health insuring corporation shall offer to cover the unmarried child until the child attains twenty-six years of age if all of the following are true:

 (a) The child is the natural child, stepchild, or adopted child of the subscriber.

 (b) The child is a resident of this state or a full-time student at an accredited public or private institution of higher education.

 (c) The child is not employed by an employer that offers any health benefit plan under which the child is eligible for coverage.

 (d) The child is not eligible for coverage under the medicaid program or the medicare program.

 (2) That attainment of the limiting age for dependent children shall not operate to terminate the coverage of a dependent child if the child is and continues to be both of the following:

 (a) Incapable of self-sustaining employment by reason of physical handicap or intellectual disability;

 (b) Primarily dependent upon the subscriber for support and maintenance.

 (B) Proof of incapacity and dependence for purposes of division (A)(2) of this section shall be furnished to the health insuring corporation within thirty-one days of the child's attainment of the limiting age.
 Upon request, but not more frequently than annually, the health insuring corporation may require proof satisfactory to it of the continuance of such incapacity and dependency.